How to Potty Train an Older Dog in an Apartment [Fast & Effective] Skip to content

 Indoor potty training an older dog

-Indoor potty training is useful for small dog breeds living in apartments.
-Small breeds have smaller bladders than large breeds so they need to go to the bathroom more often.
+Indoor potty training is a practical option for small dog breeds living in apartments.
+Small breeds have smaller bladders and need to go more often than large breeds, which makes outdoor-only training harder to manage in a high-rise.

 Steps for Indoor Potty Training